Article 201. Immoral Doctrines, Obscene Publications and Exhibitions, And Indecent Shows

 3. Editors publishing such obscene literature.

-4. Owners or operators of establishment selling obscene literature.
+4. Owners or operators of establishments selling obscene literature.

 1. those w/c glorify criminals or condone crimes;